-- 5 The organisation has power to do anything which is calculated to further its purposes or is conducive or incidental to doing so. - 6 No part of the income or property of the organisation may be paid or transferred (directly or indirectly) to the members either in the course of the organisation's existence or on dissolution except where this is done in direct furtherance of the organisation's charitable purposes.
+- The organisation has power to do anything which is calculated to further its purposes or is conducive or incidental to doing so. - No part of the income or property of the organisation may be paid or transferred (directly or indirectly) to the members either during the organisation's existence or on dissolution except where this is done in direct furtherance of the organisation's charitable purposes.